-The two main reasons for ending your grow in your Grobo would be because:
+The two main reasons for ending your grow in your Grobo are:

 - Your seed did not germinate or,